The best point of leverage you have to combat these changes? An investment in customer service.

 According to ProfitWell, overall customer acquisition costs (CAC) have been steadily rising for B2B and B2C companies.

-Over the last five years, overall CAC has risen almost 50% -- and while paid CAC is still higher than content marketing (organic) CAC, organic costs are rising at a faster rate.
+Over the last five years, overall CAC has risen more than 60% -- and while paid CAC is still higher than content marketing (organic) CAC, organic costs are rising at a faster rate.

 2. Content marketers are commanding higher salaries.